investindex/Funds/README.md

 ## Summary

-These tables summarize the funds discussed above.
+These tables summarize stock and bond funds from the largest institutions.

 <p align="center">
   <b>Stock funds</b>